-The autonomous city of Buenos Aires is the capital of Argentina and one of the metropolises of South America.
-The political, commercial and cultural life of the country is concentrated in the metropolis of millions on the Rio de la Plata bay.
-Around 13 million people live in the metropolitan area.
-That is almost 30 percent of the entire Argentine population.
+The “Autonomous City of Buenos Aires” is Argentina's capital and one of the metropolises in South America.
+The country's political, commercial and cultural life is concentrated in the megacity located on the Rio de la Plata bay.
+According to the May 2022 census, the city is home to more than 3,1 million residents and approximately 17,5 million people live in the province.
+That's 38 percent of the entire Argentine population.

 Above the roofs of Buenos Aires

 City foundation and further development

 The bay of Rio de la Plata was discovered by Spanish sailors in 1516.
 However, the Indians who lived there prevented the land seizure.
 However, twenty years later, in February 1536, a 1.600-strong Spanish commando managed to establish itself on land.
 The occupation lasted just five years, then the settlers were forced to leave after Indian attacks.

 In 1580 another attempt to found a city began.
 This time the effort was successful.
 Almost 200 years later, the Viceroyalty of the Rio de la Plata was founded under Spanish sovereignty in 1776.
 Buenos Aires became a residential city.
 On July 9, 1816, the United Provinces of the Rio de la Plata declared themselves independent from the mother country.
 Buenos Aires has been the capital of Argentina since 1880.

 Tower of the Cabildo - former seat of government

 Buenos Aires - Economy and Transport